How to Get an Illinois Insurance License

 Step 3.
 Illinois Insurance License Exam

 The next step after completing all of your pre-license coursework is to take the insurance exam.
 You will take one exam for each line of insurance you wish to carry.
 Life, Accident, & Health (LA&H) and Property & Casualty (P&C) are a total of four lines.
-Pearson Vue in Illinois offers these four exams in two “back to back” exams, so you will essentially take four tests, but if you pass them on your first try, you will only have to sit for exams twice.
+Pearson VUE in Illinois offers these four exams in two “back to back” exams, so you will essentially take four tests, but if you pass them on your first try, you will only have to sit for exams twice.
 This option does not shorten the exams, but it does allow you to save the fee for one exam sitting.

 You must pass your exams within one year of completing your pre-license education course.
 Illinois offers what is called “partial pass” for these exams.
 This means that if you take one of the exams and pass one part, but not the other, you will receive a waiver for the parts that you have passed on the next attempt at the exam.
 If you pass one part on an exam, you have ninety (90) days to pass the other part of the exam.